pairshaped/curlingio-docs/docs/event-management/round-robins.md

 ![Stages Navigation](/img/docs/event-management/stages/navigation.png)

 ## Round Robins

-Currently the only stage type we support are "Round Robins".

 Before you can schedule or score your games, you need to create those games by creating a Round Robin stage.